balena-os/balena-supervisor/docs/update-locking.md

 To do this the device or fleet must have `BALENA_SUPERVISOR_OVERRIDE_LOCK` configuration variable set to "1".

 The easiest way to do this is to use the 'Override the update lock ...' toggle in the [Fleet or Device Configuration][device-configuration] page.
 Go to the configuration page of the device or fleet, locate the 'Override the update lock ...' item, click the activate button, and set the toggle to enabled.
-Disable the toggle afterwards in order to restore the update locks.
+After disabling the toggle, update locks may be set again and will be respected.

-Also, you can programatically do this by hitting the `/v1/update` endpoint of the [supervisor HTTP API][supervisor-api], with `{ "force": true }` as body.
+Also, you can programatically override locks one time by querying the `/v1/update` endpoint of the [supervisor HTTP API][supervisor-api], with `{ "force": true }` as body.
+Note that this will not set the lock override config var.

+Please note that setting the override is a one-time action.
+Locks set previously are deleted upon setting the config var, and will need to be recreated.

 [device-configuration]:/learn/manage/configuration/#managing-device-configuration-variables